openrewrite/rewrite-docs/reference/recipes-with-data-tables.md

 # Recipes with Data Tables

+_This doc contains all of the recipes with **unique** data tables that have been explicitly added by the recipe author.
+If a recipe contains only the default data tables, it won't be included in this list._

 **[Find colliding source files](https://docs.openrewrite.org/?q=org.openrewrite.FindCollidingSourceFiles)**
 **org.openrewrite.FindCollidingSourceFiles**
 Finds source files which share a path with another source file.
 There should always be exactly one source file per path within a repository.
 This is a diagnostic for finding problems in OpenRewrite parsers/build plugins.